We first published this alert on 03 August 2021 and have updated it now more information has come to light

-The rules applicable to the judicial review are those governing the administrative procedure.
+The rules applicable to the judicial review are those governing the administrative procedure in Luxembourg.
 This means that the procedure is in writing and strict timelines are applicable.
-In essence, Amazon has 3 months to institute the procedure, the administration has 3 months to respond, Amazon has 1 month to respond to the administration pleadings and the administration has 1 month to respond to Amazon.
+In essence, Amazon had 3 months to institute the procedure.
+The administration now has 3 months to respond.
+After that Amazon has 1 month to reply to the administration’s pleadings and the administration has 1 month to respond to Amazon.
 Unless the judge asks for additional clarifications the pleadings are then closed.
 In practical terms, it is relatively a quick procedure although there is the possibility of a further appeal or possibly a reference to the ECJ for a ruling on a point of European law.

 Can the appeal succeed?

 Amazon has not yet published its grounds for appeal but as we’ve said before appeals often have a good chance of success under GDPR given the procedural requirements imposed on DPAs.
 There are rumours that the proposed fine was raised after other DPAs in the EU made representations through the EDPB consistency process.
 Those rumours suggest that the CNPD originally planned to impose a fine of €348.7 million.
 The EDPB process also resulted in an increased fine for Ireland in the WhatsApp case in September (see https://bit.ly/waireland).
 Both cases raise interesting potential appeal points – will a domestic appeal court uphold a fine imposed on a domestic regulator against its wishes?

 This case also shows that fines are also not the only enforcement action that the regulator can take – for example, injunctions can be ordered to compel an organisation to take action or to cease certain actions.
 If Amazon is forced to change its data practices, this is likely to be way more disruptive to business than even a nine figure fine.

 This is certainly one to watch, as it is likely to send ripples across the entire ad tech industry if the CNPD is able to make its ruling stick.